kamehamehaa0000/Fullstack-Blog-site/README.md

 # Simple Blog Posting Application

-This is a simple blog posting application which I made using TypeScript, React, Hono, Prisma, PostgreSQL, and Cloudflare Workers.
+This is a simple blog posting application which I made using TypeScript, React, Hono, Prisma, PostgreSQL, Quill RTE and Cloudflare Workers.

 ## Live Link